meemanali/Covid19-Tracker/README.md

 # "Covid 19 Tracker"
 Welcome to "Covid 19 Tracker".
 It's a simple App which shows Indian states effected from Covid 19 pandemic.
 Some technologies used in this project are:

-* Volley library
+* Volley library to fetch data
-* Uses Api provided by Govt of India
+* Use of Official Apis provided by Govt of India
 * Pull down to refresh
 * Shimmer effect library